JohnWCartmell/ERScript/html/change-18-May-2025.md

 + calculation of label widths needs to be more accurate
 + need label_lateral_offset and label_long_offset to take account of presence or absence and extents of endline markers such as arrow heads or diamonds.
-+ a feature/bug ---  empty labels are created when no annotations are specified.
 (Currently get a warning messages when a route has no annotation on one end or another.)
 Note that these are needed as flags.
 See comments in code where labels created.